“Correct”: Man demonstrates how South Africans test freshness of bread, SA busts

 - This man knows that how Mzansi people test the freshness of bread before buying it is not normal

-- TikTok user @doag_boy shared a video giving a demonstration man handling loaves in a local store
+- TikTok user @doag_boy shared a video giving a demonstration of a man handling loaves in a local store

-- The people of South Africa were ended by the relatable video, sharing that this is exactly how it is done
+- The people of South Africa were ended by the relatable video, sharing that this is exactly how it's done

 This man shared a South African trait that he is sure is not customary all over the globe – how we test the freshness of bread.
 Mzansi people have some quirks, and we are not afraid to own up to them.